DCFApixels/DragonECS/README.md

 </details>

 ## Queries
-Filter entities and return collections of entities that matching conditions.
-The built-in `Where` query filters by component mask matching and has several overloads:
+Filter entities and return collections of entities that match conditions.
+The built-in `Where` query filters by component mask and has several overloads:
-+ `EcsWorld.Where(EcsMask mask)` - Standard filtering by mask;
++ `EcsWorld.Where(EcsMask mask)` - standard filtering by mask;
-+ `EcsWorld.Where<TAspect>(out TAspect aspect)` - Combines filtering by aspect mask and aspect return;
++ `EcsWorld.Where<TAspect>(out TAspect aspect)` - combines aspect mask filtering and returns the aspect;

-The `Where` query can be applied to both `EcsWorld` and framework collections (in this sense, `Where` is somewhat similar to the one in Linq).
-There are also overloads for sorting entities using `Comparison<int>`.
+`Where` can be applied to both `EcsWorld` and framework collections (similar to LINQ).
+Overloads for sorting using `Comparison<int>` are available.

 Example system:
 ``` c#